 Although the Saudi population is increasing, average household sizes are declining.
-Together with the population increase, the Kingdom has undergone rapid urbanisation in recent decades and, as of the date of this Base Prospectus, over 83 per cent. of the total population of the Kingdom lives in cities, with approximately half the population being concentrated in the six largest cities of Riyadh, Jeddah, Makkah, Medina, Ta'if and Dammam.
-Average annual housing demand is anticipated to grow from 99,600 units in 2021 to 153,000 units by 2030 with an average of 124,000 units over the period.
+Together with the population increase, the Kingdom has undergone rapid urbanisation in recent decades and, as of 31 March 2025, over 85.30 per cent. of the total population of the Kingdom lives in cities, with approximately half the population being concentrated in the six largest cities of Riyadh, Jeddah, Makkah, Madinah, Ta'if and Dammam.
+This shift is largely due to better job opportunities, modern infrastructure, and improved quality of life found in urban areas.
+The average annual housing demand is anticipated to grow to 153,000 units by 2030, averaging 124,000 units over the period.
 The housing market in the Kingdom is also currently witnessing an increase in public-private partnerships (PPPs) as part of the Government's plan to attract more private sector investment in the housing sector.

 The Kingdom currently faces a shortage of availability in the housing sector, particularly in the low to mid income levels.
-According to estimates by the MoMRAH and the Real Estate Development Fund (the REDF), the Kingdom will require an additional 1.2 million homes over the next 10 years to reach a total housing stock of 4.96 million units by 2030.
+According to estimates by the MoMRAH and the Real Estate Development Fund (the REDF), the Kingdom will require an additional 1.2 million homes to reach a total housing stock of 4.96 million units by 2030.
 In February 2016, SAMA increased the limit on real estate financing from 70 per cent. to 85 per cent. of the value of a home (effectively reducing the minimum required down payment on a home from 30 per cent. to 15 per cent.).
-In January 2017, SAMA further increased the limit on real estate financing provided by real estate financing companies from 85 per cent. to 90 per cent. of the value of a home (effectively reducing the minimum required down-payment on a home from 15 per cent. to 10 per cent.).
+In January 2018, SAMA further increased the limit on real estate financing provided by real estate financing companies from 85 per cent. to 90 per cent. of the value of a home (effectively reducing the minimum required down-payment on a home from 15 per cent. to 10 per cent.).
 The increase in the financing-to-value ratio has had the effect of increasing the level of mortgage financing in the Kingdom which, in turn, has enhanced the Kingdom's real estate sector.